awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 amplify delete
 ```

-Or if you have multiple environements in your _amplify/team-provider-info.json_ you will run multiple time commands like:
+Or if you have multiple environments in your _amplify/team-provider-info.json_ you will run multiple time commands like:
 ```
 amplify env remove <name-of-your-env>
 ```
 _Note: You cannot delete an environment currently checkout, you'll have to switch env before with `amplify env checkout <my-other-env>`.
 At anytime you can see the list of env by typing `amplify env list`_

 > __Possible cause of failure:__
 > * __S3 bucket not empty:__ To solve this, in the AWS console, go to Amazon S3, open the S3 bucket that fail to delete, check all items and click delete.
 Then redo the stack deletion (using the AWS Amplify CLI or AWS CloudFormation)

 __Alternative method: AWS Cloudformation__